 When parvo strikes, it moves fast.
 Infected dogs may appear to be in perfect health one day and violently ill the next.
 Emergency veterinary care is expensive, and unless dogs are diagnosed and treated early, many die from this serious disease.

-In this article, we’ll discuss a number of parvovirus prevention and treatment approaches taken by veterinarians and dog guardians today.
+In this article, we’ll discuss a number of parvovirus prevention and treatment approaches taken by veterinarians and dog guardians today, including the parvo vaccine.
 We’ll also explain how parvo is spread among dogs, why it’s so dangerous, and the parvo symptoms to watch out for.

 But first, let’s review the most common myths about canine parvovirus, and some facts about the disease: